 You're not just training to be a physician.
 You're also training to be an officer.
 In fact, you’re a military officer as soon as you join, whether or not you have completed medical school.
 While there are variations in what you learn among the Services, you will immerse yourself in military culture, study the leadership skills required of all officers and participate in physical officer training.

 Military Officer Training + Rank

 By serving as an officer in the Military, you will be a leader.
 You will be expected to support, manage and inspire not only officers but also enlisted service members, who usually perform day-to-day tasks.
 The skills you learn in this position can be applied anywhere, whether you continue on in the Military or move to a civilian career.

 Commissioning + Rank

 When you join the Military, you will be commissioned as an officer.
-If you join during medical school, either through the the Health Services Scholarship Program, the Uniformed Services University of the Health Sciences or the Medical and Dental Student Stipend Program, you will enter the Military as a second lieutenant in the Army and Air Force, or as an ensign in the Navy.
-After graduation, you will advance to the rank of captain in the Army and Air Force, or lieutenant in the Navy.
-If you join through the Financial Assistance Program, you will serve at the rank of at least captain (Army/Air Force), or lieutenant (Navy).
+If you join during medical school, either through the Health Services Scholarship Program, the Uniformed Services University of the Health Sciences or the Medical and Dental Student Stipend Program, you will enter the Military as a second lieutenant in the Army or Air Force or as an ensign in the Navy.
+After graduation, you will advance to the rank of captain in the Army or Air Force or lieutenant in the Navy.
+If you join through the Financial Assistance Program, you will serve at the rank of at least captain (Army/Air Force) or lieutenant (Navy).

 When you join the Military, you will be commissioned as an officer.